iris-email-client/iris-java9/README.md

 #gpg.file.secret=123456
 ```

-'language' property can be blank to use the defualt language or defined to a specific language like 'language = pt_BR'
+'language' property can be left blank to use the defualt language or defined to a specific language like 'language = pt_BR'